jao6693/ud-de-project1/README.md

 Sparkify wants to create a <b>Postgres database</b> with tables designed to optimize queries on song play analysis
 The main idea is to create a <b>(OLAP-oriented) database schema</b> to support their analytical needs and <b>ETL pipeline</b> to populate it from their metadata and logs

+## Scripts

+Run the following commands in the terminal:
+* `python create_tables.py` to create the sparkify database and the corresponding tables
+* `python etl.py` to process the files (logs/songs) stored

+At the end the database can be requested for analisys purposes